 It’s capable of cruising, commuting, and touring say the folks at Harley-Davidson and – I agree.

 Yet during my ride review, there was another aspect Harley-Davidson didn’t really mention – that being its awesome corner performance on twisty roads!
 Truly solid.
 Okay, the lean angle is a challenge, however, I noticed a huge improvement in the front end and suspension holding its line.
-Of course its removable luggage and front windscreen, low seat height and surprising performance, make it truly one of the most versatile Harley-Davidson’s I’ve ridden.
+Of course with removable luggage and front windscreen, low seat height and surprising performance, it truly is one of the most versatile Harley-Davidson’s I’ve ridden!

 If you recall, Harley-Davidson embarked on an upheaval in 2017 with the release of an entirely new line of Softails, succeeding the old and accompanying the farewell of the Dyna, or rather, absorbing the Dyna line into its new chassis platform.
 We saw the intro of eight new bikes and shortly after, number nine the new Sport Glide.

 This ninth model, based on the all-new Harley-Davidson Softail platform the Sport Glide presents an engaging combination of technology and style.
 Designed to be lightweight and stiff (about ‘road stick’ as I like to say), the new Softail chassis delivers agility and performance that will exceed the expectations of the most demanding cruiser riders.
 The rigid-mounted Milwaukee-Eight 107 V-Twin powertrain delivers a mountain of torque for outstanding acceleration and passing power.

 What is The Sport Glide Exactly?

 The new Harley-Davidson Sport Glide motorcycle is a duo styled cruiser – two options in one.
 One being an aggressive factory-custom cruiser and the second, when outfitted with a detachable windscreen and panniers becomes the perfect touring bike.
 This is somewhat similar to the former Switchback.

 Features in Short: